FierceMarkets/CodingStandards/php-coding-standards.md

 Note the comma at the end of the last array element; This is not a typo!
 It helps prevent parsing errors if another element is placed at the end of the list later.

+Starting with PHP 5.4, shorthand `[]` syntax MAY be used.

 ---

 # Comments

+Documentation standards might be coming soon.

 Non-documentation comments are strongly encouraged.
 A general rule of thumb is that if you look at a section of code and think "Wow, I don't want to try and describe that", you need to comment it before you forget how it works.